 Silviculture is the art and science of growing trees.
-RNZ is committed to the management of sustainable plantation forests and applies silvicultural practices and regimes that recognize diverse site characteristics and environmental impacts.
+RNZ is committed to the management of sustainable plantation forests and applies silvicultural practices and regimes that recognize diverse site characteristics and minimize potential environmental impacts.
 Within these constraints, RNZ aims to grow a tree crop that produces a mix of logs at maturity that will provide the best returns to the forest owner.
+Matariki is also embarking on a program of "E Thinning".
+E Thinning uses a very small dose of chemical to cull unwanted trees.
+This may replace the normal manual thinning with chainsaws which is harder on the contracting force and has a poorer environmental outcome.